jinseob2kim/beyond_causality/idea/abstract.md

-# Beyond Causal Inference?
+---
+output:
+  html_document: default
+  pdf_document: default
+---
+# The Epidynamix Framework
-## A Field-Based, Dynamical Framework for Real-World Epidemiology
+## A Field-Based, Dynamical Approach to Real-World Epidemiology

 > **Core message**
 > Causal effects are not forces.